lalantham/mickyssh.github.io/README.md

 ## Support

-If you have any dout feel free to contach me on [Facebook](https://www.facebook.com/lalanthamadushan82).
+If you have any issue feel free to contach me on [Facebook](https://www.facebook.com/lalanthamadushan82).
 For More Information Visit [lalantha.live](http://lalantha.live/)

+> &copy;LalanthaM - 2020